siddiquipro/masc-vue/docs/content/components/button.md

 ## Usage

-To use the Button Component, you can include it in your Vue templates and customize it as needed.
+To use the `s-btn` Component, you can include it in your Vue templates and customize it as needed.

 <s-btn class="btn-primary px-10" icon="mdi:home"> Home </s-btn>